-There are a few different tests doctors may use to help diagnose MIS-C, including:
+There are a few different tests doctors may use to help diagnose and guide treatment for MIS-C, including:

 In addition, medicines to treat the inflammation and fluids can help your child feel better.
 Children who become ill with MIS-C need to be treated in the hospital, according to the CDC.
 Some will need to receive care in the pediatric intensive care unit.